olibclarke/protein_sequence_annotator/README.md

 ## Coloring Modes

 Default behavior:
-- if non-zero B-factors are present, they are treated as `pLDDT`
+- if non-zero B-factors are present, they are treated as `pLDDT` by default
 - AlphaFold colors are used: `<50`, `50-70`, `70-90`, `>90`

 Raw B-factor mode: